 Our students leave Goldsmiths with a wealth of experience, having developed their social, analytical, research, writing and translation skills, attained proficiency in Mandarin and gained a cultural awareness of the many facets of East-Asian culture.

 As the axis of global debates tilts towards East Asia in general, and China in particular, we have responded by offering degree programmes that provide the cultural experience, as well as the intellectual and linguistic tools necessary to navigate in this new international order.

 Our joint honours undergraduate degrees allow students to participate in intensive Mandarin and simplified Chinese language learning led by native Mandarin speakers whilst specialising in either international relations in conjunction with the Department of Politics and International Relations, or sociology in conjunction with the Department of Sociology.

-The department additionally provides the core specialist module for the MA Translation (English-Chinese Translation and Interpreting pathway) together with the Department of English and Comparative Literature.
+The department additionally provides the core specialist module for the MA Translation (English-Chinese Translation and Interpreting pathway) together with the Department of English and Creative Writing.

 Mandarin Chinese and contextual subjects are also offered as optional credit courses to students of other departments as well as short courses covering Mandarin Chinese, Chinese dance, Chinese martial arts and Chinese music to members of the local and wider community.

 As the first and only Confucius Institute to specialise in dance, performance and the arts, we run a diverse spectrum of extracurricular activities and one-off events.

 Both our undergraduates and postgraduates are able to benefit by participating in 1 to 1 Mandarin tutorials and drop-in sessions, fortnightly cultural salons as well as departmental projects and activities taking place each term.

 We also run a variety of projects across the UK to help support cultural education.